 The city is also expensive – but I think that it’s better to start somewhere that will force you to really carefully think about your budget!
 You can then carry that mindset along the coast and gradually spend less and less as your funds disappear!

-Spend at least 3 days here if you can.
+Spend at least 3 days in Sydney if you can.
 There are plenty of beautiful parks to relax in, beaches to explore and restaurants to eat your way through!
 It can even be the perfect place for a romantic date, even if you don’t want to spend much money!

 Head up to the famous Bondi beach to hone in your surfing skills, discover more about Australia’s cultural heritage in the Art Gallery of NSW or simply take a break in one of the city’s many indie cafes and enjoy a famous Aussie breakfast – no, not ‘avo’ – Vegemite on toast!